reemelfadilhassanin/smart-hub-reading/README.md

-this readme for samrt hub reading book using api
+this readme for smart hub appliction using google book api